 Remember that time when you felt the need to have a good vent to a friend or have a good cry to get through a disappointing situation?
 Children too need time to work out the situation for themselves and may need to reach out to you for emotional support when they are ready.

 Acknowledge your child’s feeling in simple terms, before attempting to problem solve.
 Sometimes a child’s need to be heard and understood can outweigh their ability to focus on the details of what may be the issue.
 Use body language to show that you are listening and try your best to avoid interrupting or interjecting.
 Be mindful of your eye contact and position of your body whilst they speak, to demonstrate that you are present and attentive.

 2. Provide Support Not a Shield

 By providing support rather than a shield from emotional distress, children can come to understand that difficult feelings are not wrong or bad.
 When we talk about feelings, we teach children that it is normal to feel scared, sad or disappointed at times.
 Children who are better able to understand, manage and express their feelings in a healthy way are more likely to stay calm in challenging situations and enjoy life experiences for what they are.
 Learn more about how to help your child understand feelings.

 3. Talk About Your Own Experiences

 Disappointment is actually a good thing because disappointment is acceptance of reality and is a part of life.
 When appropriate, talk to your child about a time where you felt disappointed.
-Talking about what you did you do to cope, who you went to for support and how you got through can help your child learn and grow.
+Talking about what you did to cope, who you went to for support and how you got through can help your child learn and grow.
 Admitting your own failings is truly powerful.

 Overall, disappointment is worth it to realise your goals.
 It could be a time to regroup and rethink or even reprioritise or acclimatise.
 We need to experience disappointment to build resilience.